-Ryman reveals plans for 20 new villages in 'record' expansion
+Retirement boom: Ryman reveals plans for 20 new villages in 'record' expansion

 "Ryman's co-founders John Ryder and Kevin Hickman listed to provide the capital they needed to gear up for the enormous growth in the ageing population expected when the baby boomers retire.
 That boom is only just about to hit and Ryman has a record pipeline of villages to develop to cope with the growth ahead," a statement said.

-About 100 people are at Ryman's Evelyn Page village at Orewa to hear how the company had spent $552 million on new and existing villages in the last year, up from $478m last year.
+About 100 people are at Ryman's Evelyn Page village at Orewa to hear how the company had spent $552 million on new and existing villages in the last year, up from $478m in the previous financial year.

 Ryman executives revealed plans for 20 new villages and more than 7000 new units and beds which it said were in its landbank.
 That will increase its portfolio by 65 per cent, a statement said.

-"Work is targeted to be underway on 12 sites during the year subject to consents and approvals, with Ryman entering a record expansion phase," Ryman's statement said.
+"Work is targeted to be under way on 12 sites during the year subject to consents and approvals, with Ryman entering a record expansion phase," Ryman's statement said.

-"Ryman has just received a resource consent to build a new village at Scott Rd in Hobsonville and work will be underway on the village soon," the company said.
+"Ryman has just received resource consent to build a new village at Scott Rd in Hobsonville and work will be under way on the village soon."

 READ MORE: